31 Best Places To Visit In Ethiopia

 31 Best Places To Visit In Ethiopia 49

-Make time to visit Abuna Yemata Guh, one of the country’s most spectacular rock-hewn churches.
-Located in northern Ethiopia, the church is carved into a single piece of rock and is 250 meters above the ground.
+Abuna Yemata Guh, in northern Ethiopia, is a remarkable rock-hewn church carved into a single rock 250 meters above the ground.
+The church is well-preserved with natural color paintings.

 Konso National Heritage Site